Joystream/community-repo/council-reports/alexandria-testnet/Alexandria Council #2 report - 24-20-2020.md

 	- This mint has be refilled periodically
 	- The Storage Lead role is expected to keep track of their mint level and any member of the Joystream platform can create a proposal to refill this mint.

-### 4.2 Bounties
-- There are no outstanding bounties at this time.

 ## 5 - Report changelog
 - 22.10.2020
 	- updated budget section to reflect nature of new budget system
 	- updated events to be threads & events
+	- added proposals which are not successfully voted (lack of quorum) to averages
+	- removed bounties section, since these are now managed differently
 - 14.09.2020
 	- removed member addresses and replaced with member IDs since they take less space
 	- added realized and unrealized spending